Darkness4/toshokan/README.md

 - OPDS API v1.2
 - Plugins to add tags
-- libSQL (SQLite) for database.
+- SQLite3 for database.
 Other databases can be added in the future.
 - zig, rar, tar.gz, tar.xz, tar.bz2, 7z, zip, pdf, cbz, cbr, supported formats
 - LANraragi tags style: `namespace:tag`
 - Sort by title, author, date
+- Simple grouping of series
 - Distributed system (maybe)

 ## Follow the progress of the project